CBMR-Single-Cell-Omics-Platform/RRBS_analysis_template/README.md

-# Bulk mRNA-seq analysis template using EdgeR
+# RRBS analysis template using Biseq ---under construction---

 A template for analyzing a Universal Plus mRNA-seq with Nuquant using EdgeR.